apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Alex Salmond, leading figure in Scottish independence movement, dies at age 69**
+**Fifth peacekeeper wounded in southern Lebanon, UN says**

-You can read more about it [here](https://www.cnn.com/2024/10/12/europe/alex-salmond-dead-scotland-intl-latam/index.html).
+You can read more about it [here](https://www.bbc.com/news/articles/cwy92zjq508o).

 ## Requirements
 - Python 3.8